Pyprohly/redditwarp/docs/source/user-guide/the-basics.rst

 Model attributes
 ----------------

-The methods of the procedure index return instances of model objects from the classes within the :mod:`redditwarp.models` subpackage.
+Procedure index methods return instances of model objects from the classes defined in the :mod:`redditwarp.models` subpackage.

 The attributes of the models have been deliberately named to be more meaningful and consistent, and only the most essential ones have been wired up.